DGoodman91/puppit/README.md

 }
 ```
 Alternatively, if launching the container tests on a CentOS server/VM then the [CentOS systemd docker container](https://hub.docker.com/r/centos/systemd), which relies on mounting a volume from the host OS, can be used as a base.

+Another consequence of the lack of an init system is that Goss's *service* tests don't work - a simple alternative is to use the *process* test.

 ---